Qualitative Data Collection Methods

 Types of Qualitative Data Collection Methods

 Popular qualitative data collection methods used in business studies include interviews, focus groups, observation and action research.
 Moreover, grounded theory and document analysis can be also used as data collection method in qualitative studies.
-The main sources and procedures associated with the most popular qualitative methods are presented on Table 1 below as proposed by Yamagata-Lynch (2010)[4]:
+The main sources and procedures associated with the most popular qualitative methods are presented on the table below as proposed by Yamagata-Lynch (2010)[4]:

 | Methodology | Sources | Procedure |